 If a travel demand model is the source of the weaving volumes/patterns used for validation, the project team should document general inputs and calibration notes about the travel demand model.
 These may include the version, socioeconomic data, base year, horizon year, anticipated developments in the project area, or other pertinent information.

 If used as a validation metric, perform weaving volume comparisons at critical locations within the corridor.
 Discuss the need for and locations of weaving volume comparisons with WisDOT regional traffic staff and/or BTO-TASU during the scoping stage of a project.
+Review, verify and document the validity of the weaving volume data prior to developing the traffic model.
+Coordinate with WisDOT regional traffic staff as appropriate.

 3.1.11 Intersection Delay

-Intersection delay, along with volume-to-capacity (v/c) ratio if the v/c exceeds 1.0, dictates the intersection level of service (LOS).
+Intersection delay dictates the intersection level of service (LOS), noting that if the volume-to-capacity ratio (v/c) exceeds 1.0 the LOS is F regardless of the delay value.
 Due to the difficulty of the data collection and the variance in day-to-day and minute-to-minute delays at congested intersections, it is not very common to obtain field data on intersection delay.
 Delay is typically more challenging to quantify than queue lengths, which also provide insight as to how the intersection operates at the approach level.
 WisDOT should approve intersection delay as an acceptable MOE for model validation prior to its use.

 3.1.12 Capacity